What broadband speed do I need?

 Fast speeds allow for quicker downloads and also help to reduce the problems caused when different family members log on at the same time.
 They let you seamlessly enjoy services such as online radio, video on-demand and catch-up TV at the same time, while fibre's faster upload speeds make life easier when you're sharing photos online or making video calls.

-As the graphic below illustrates, at its fastest the difference between downloading a film from a service such as iTunes or BlinkBox is about 90 seconds for fibre optic vs around 20 minutes for ADSL.
+As the graphic below illustrates, at its fastest the difference between downloading a film from a service such as iTunes is about 90 seconds for fibre optic vs around 20 minutes for ADSL.
 A good fibre connection should put an end to any stuttering and buffering of on-demand TV, too.

 Check the speed of your broadband package with our interactive broadband speed checker.